Everything You Need to Know About Phonics vs. Phonetics

 What is Phonics?

-Phonics is a teaching method that links sounds (phonemes) to letters or letter groups (graphemes) to teach reading and spelling.
-It’s a practical approach that helps ESL students decode English words and build literacy skills.
+Phonics is a teaching method that connects sounds (phonemes) to letters or groups of letters (graphemes).
+This method is practical for helping ESL students decode English words and develop literacy skills.

 Core Elements of Phonics